anivk/hackrice-thefarm-xamarin/README.md

 We aim to lower that risk.
 We know there are a series of data for individual crops that describe what an optimal output could look like - how we react to weather, how much we irrigate, how much fertilizer to apply → too much water? suboptimal plant health, increased spend on fertilizer, reduced overall income - reduced ability to repay a loan and increased likelihood that they will need insurance payout

-We aim to achieve this with three key things:
-- Visualization, information and financial literacy
+We aim to achieve this with three key things: visualization, information and financial literacy.
-- Farm size calculator, input calculator for each type of crop based on crop type selected and farm size information
+- Visualization: farm size calculator, input calculator for each type of crop based on crop type selected and farm size
-- Weather, and markets - because what matters, supply; because what matters for demand: markets financial literacy:
+- Information: weather, and markets - because what matters, supply; because what matters for demand: markets
+- Financial literacy: cash flow projection: reminders about interest payments on loans, weekly calculation of savings need to be made to pay off the loan within the stated time period

+We have the ability to partner with local creditors and provide incentives for farmers using this app since it reduces creditors' risk.
+We also can partner with certain fertilizer and farm product corporations for very targeted advertisement/promotion strategies.
+Total funding raised to date is $3,000.

+Check it out, and fork it to help us make improvementes!